marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     * :paperclip: [Python lists](https://developers.google.com/edu/python/lists), [List exercises](https://holypython.com/beginner-python-exercises/exercise-6-python-lists/), [List slicing exercises](https://holypython.com/beginner-python-exercises/exercise-17-python-slicing/), [Python beginner tutorials](https://www.tutorialsteacher.com/python), [Python basics](https://www.learnpython.org), [The Hitchhiker's Guide to Python](https://docs.python-guide.org/intro/learning/), [More Python tutorials](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers), [Python Tutor](https://pythontutor.com)
 ---
 * Jan-25-T: NumPy multi-dimensional data arrays and basic plotting
-    * :cyclone: You will have an idea of why data are often represented as multi-dimensional arrays.
+    * :cyclone: You will appreciate why many types of data are often represented as multi-dimensional arrays.
-    * :cyclone: You will be able to use NumPy to index, slice, manipulate and get statistics for data arrays.
+    * :cyclone: You will be able to use NumPy to manipulate and get statistics for multi-dimensional arrays.
     * :cyclone: You will gain some appreciation for why NumPy is an absolute necessity for data science.
     * :cyclone: You will be able to create basic plots with Matplotlib.
     * :cyclone: You will be able to create interactive plots with Plotly.